Cho Min academic credentials scandal

-She became the focal point of a major scandal where it was found that she and her parents had falsified academic achievements, including authorship of peer-reviewed journal articles and extra-curricular activities.

 Early years

-Cho Min was born in February 1991 in Seoul, South Korea.
+Cho Min was born in Seoul, South Korea.
 Her father is Cho Kuk, a prominent politician; her mother is Chung Kyung-sim, a university professor.
 Her birth date registration was changed to September 1991 on the suggestion of her paternal grandfather in order to send her earlier to the school system.
 She was born to a wealthy family based in Busan, then the owners of Ungdong Foundation and Korea Construction Company.

 Research in genetics and other academic achievements

-During her years in high school, she published Nos Gene Polymorphisms in Perinatal Hypoxic-Ischemic Encephalopathy in The Korean Journal of Pathology as the first author, meaning she did much of the research.
+During her years in high school, she published eNos Gene Polymorphisms in Perinatal Hypoxic-Ischemic Encephalopathy in The Korean Journal of Pathology as the first author, meaning she did much of the research.
 She was also a co-author of Identification of Sex-specific genes in Aglaothamnion callophyllidicola (Rhodophyta) using differentially expressed gene analysis and she presented it at the 9th International Phycological Congress.
 These merits, along with numerous internships at prestigious institutions, helped her advance her career from a foreign language high school to Korea University's Life Sciences department, then to a Masters program at Seoul National University, and finally to the medical school of Busan National University.